 - Personalized Transaction Emails: Transaction emails are follow-up emails that companies send after every transaction.Instead of using the traditional, but obsolete tones, customize your emails as if addressing a friend.
 An informal way of communicating with your customers which uses a fresher, more upbeat tone are often appreciated as they speak of personal feelings, which customers can easily relate to.

-Some of the factors that must be considered when developing a mobile customer experience are:
+Some of the factors that must be considered when developing a mobile CRM for customer experience are:

 - Type of mobile interactions: Businesses must understand their customers’ mobile preferences and what kind of information they expect from an app.
 This can vary based on the type of the app and its functionality.
 This will help companies design clean and minimalist user interfaces.